-- Coat the baking pan with oil and dust with cocoa.
-If you got any excess cocoa tap it out the tin.
+- Coat the spring form with oil and dust with cocoa.
+If you got any excess cocoa, tap it out of the tin.

 - Place a baking sheet on the bottom of your baking tin.

-- Turn the mixer on to the lowest speed, then add one by one the eggs.
-After that add the egg yolk, warm water, vanilla extract and oil.
+- Turn the mixer on to the lowest speed, then add the eggs one by one the eggs.
+After that, add the egg yolk, warm water, vanilla extract, vinegar, milk and oil.
 Add the next ingredient only as the previous one is incorporated.1 egg yolk, 2 eggs, 1¼ cups water, 1 tablespoon white vinegar, 1¼ cups milk, ⅔ cups sunflower oil, 2 teaspoons vanilla extract

-- Mix a total of five minutes on low speed so everything is nice airy.
+- Mix five minutes on low speed, so everything is nice and airy.

-- Pour the batter into the cake tin and put in the oven.
+- Pour the batter into the spring form and put it in the oven.

-- Bake 70 minutes or until done.
+- Bake for 70 minutes, or until done.
 Take the cake out of the oven and let it cool for 5 minutes.
 You can check if the cake is done by sticking a skewer in the middle of the cake.
 It should come out dry.
-If not add 5 minutes to the baking time and check again.
+If not, add 5 minutes to the baking time and check again.

-- Loosen the cake from the tin and let it cool further onto a wire rack until it's reached room temperature.
+- Loosen the cake from the tin and let it cool onto a wire rack until it reaches room temperature.

 - Turn the cake upside down.
-The bottom is nice and even and this looks batter after adding the topping
+The bottom is nice and even, which looks better after adding the topping.

-- Add the cream cheese, confectioners sugar, lemon juice and food coloring and mix well for at least 5 minutes.4 oz. cream cheese, ⅘ cups confectioners sugar, 1 tablespoon lemon juice, red food coloring
+- Add the cream cheese, confectioners sugar, lemon juice, and food coloring and mix well for at least 5 minutes.4 oz. cream cheese, ⅘ cups confectioners sugar, 1 tablespoon lemon juice, red food coloring

-- Then add tablespoon by tablespoon the milk until it reaches the desired thickness (yogurt thickness).
+- Then add tablespoon by tablespoon the milk until it reaches the desired thickness (yogurt thickness).milk

 - Pour the topping on the cake and level with a spatula.
 Pull some drips on the sides with a stick for a nice effect.